beckswu/beckswu.github.io/_posts/2018-10-12-deep-learning-rnn-note.markdown

 Machine translation:

-- RNN <span style="color: red">encoder network</span> can be built as GRU or LSTM; feed French word(需要被翻译的) one word each time, then RNN generates a vector that represents the input sentence. figure out some representation of sentence.\
+- RNN <span style="color: red">**encoder network**</span> can be built as GRU or LSTM; French word(需要被翻译的) one word each time as input, then RNN generates a vector that represents the input sentence.
 - <span style="color: red">**Decoder netork**</span> take the encoding output by encoder network as input.
-Then trained the output as translation one word at time( 一个一个output 翻译的单词).
+Then generate translation one word at time( 一个一个output 翻译的单词).
 Then at the end of sentence, decoder stops.
 - This model works decently well, given enough pair French and English sentences
-- Difference from synthesizing novel text using language model: 不需要randomly choose translation, want the most likely translation.
+- Difference from synthesizing novel text using language model: <span style="color:red">不需要randomly choose translation, want the most likely translation.</span>

 ![](/img/post/Deep_Learning-Sequence_Model_note/week3pic1.png)

-Applications: Image captioning
+**Applications: Image captioning**

-- AlexNet can give 4096 dimensional feature vector to reprsent the picture before the softmax. <span style="background-color:#FFFF00">The pretrained AlexNet can be Encoder network </span>for image
+- AlexNet gives 4096 dimensional feature vector(softmax 之前) to represent the picture. <span style="background-color:#FFFF00">The pretrained AlexNet can be **Encoder network** </span>for image
-- Feed 4096 dimensional feature vector into RNN whose job to generate the caption one word at a time.
+- Feed 4096 dimensional feature vector into RNN to generate the caption one word at a time.
-- This model works well for image captioning, especially the caption you generated is not too long
+- This model works well for image captioning, especially the caption is not too long

 ![](/img/post/Deep_Learning-Sequence_Model_note/week3pic2.png)